ahicks92/fastnet/specification.md

 ##Connection Establishment##

+Connections are established from client to server with the exception of UDP hole punching, described later in this specification and using a different algorithm from that described here.

+A Fastnet server must allow only one cobnnection from a specific IP and port.

 Before beginning connection establishment, an implementation must use the above query interface to establish that Fastnet is listening in an implementation-defined manner.
 This specification suggests that this be done by sending "query:fastnet" in a similar manner to the following connection handshake algorithm and looking for "query:fastnet=yes".